"A calorie is a calorie, no matter where it comes from, " was considered a tautology, but it is wrong!

 - Food is simultaneously used for body maintenance (engine oil) and energy production.
 But you can probably change the proportions!
 (For example, less energy and more maintenance.)

-The insulin hormone (produced in the pancreas) plays a significant role in the dynamic routing of food and beverages.
+The insulin hormone (produced in the pancreas) plays a significant role in routing food and beverages.

 The insulin hormone: Link: Insulin (Wikipedia)